FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 I

-With Alabama kicking off its football season Saturday in Tuscaloosa against Louisville, I thought it would be fun to let you know how Nick Saban has paid homage to one of the great coaches of a bygone day.
+With Alabama kicking off its football season Saturday in Orlando against Louisville, I thought it would be fun to let you know how Nick Saban has paid homage to one of the great coaches of a bygone day.
 In the Crimson Tide’s team meeting room on campus, there’s a huge mural on the wall with these words:

 THE TEAM